 The Community Rating System (CRS) is a voluntary incentive-based program that recognizes and encourages community floodplain management activities that communities undertake in addition to the minimum requirements they must meet when joining the NFIP.
 Individuals that carry flood insurance in a community that participates in the CRS program can receive a discount on their flood insurance premium.
 Discounts can range from 5 to 45 percent.
-Out of the 17 watershed communities participating in the NFIP, only the City of Jonesboro is participating in the CRS program.
+Three communities of the 50 Arkansas communities participating in the NFIP are participating in the CRS program.
+The City of West Memphis is currently rated a class 7 and therefore structures located both inside and outside of the SFHA are eligible for a 15-percent premium discount.
 The City of Jonesboro is currently rated a class 8 and therefore structures located both inside and outside of the SFHA are eligible for a 10-percent premium discount.
+The City of Blytheville is currently rated at a class 9 and therefore structures located both inside and outside of the SFHA are eligible for a 5-percent premium discount.
 Table 3 depicts NFIP and CRS participation status and provides an overview of the effective flood data availability.